It's November, and while there's a ~lot~ to think about this year, now is also a great time to make the most of your insurance benefits.

 - Cold/allergy meds

 Yep, you can use your HSA or FSA to pay for our at-home tests and tools.
-If Modern Fertility products fit your plan’s guidelines, you’ll purchase by paying out of pocket, or with your FSA/HSA card if you have one.
+If Modern Fertility products fit your plan’s guidelines, you’ll purchase by paying out of pocket, then you can submit the receipt to your plan for reimbursement.
 Getting your receipt depends on what you order and your order history:

 - If you’ve ever purchased a Modern Fertility Hormone Test, you can download all your receipts from your Modern Fertility dashboard.